cshum/vipsgen/README.md

 }
 ```

-### Option 2: Generate your own bindings
+## Generate Code

-For maximum compatibility with your specific libvips installation:
+Generate code for your specific libvips installation:

 1. Generate the bindings: